-1. Approach the car indicating left, line your car up nice and close, then stop when your mirror is just past theirs or your head is about level with the other cars front wheel.
+2. Line your car up about 1m away from the car you are parking behind and stop when your mirror is just past theirs or your head is about level with the other cars front wheel.
 Keep your indicator on and put the car in reverse.

 NOTE: Keeping your indicator on and the car in reverse lets other cars know what you are doing, even if you aren't moving yet.

-2. Make sure you have a good look around to make sure it is clear, looking out of the back window start reversing.
+3. Make sure you have a good look around to make sure it is clear.
+Once clear, looking out of the back window, start reversing.

 REMEMBER: You are not allowed to reverse when you have traffic approaching from behind, unless they have left plenty of space AND are trapped by oncoming traffic.

-3. When you can see past the back of the other car in the back passenger side window turn your wheel left (move the top of the wheel toward the curb as that is the direction you want to go) nice and quickly, then turn the wheel back to straight.
-You should have a nice angle of 35-45 degrees.
+4. When you can see past the back of the other car in the back passenger side rear window turn your wheel all the way to the left (move the top of the wheel toward the curb as that is the direction you want to go) nice and quickly.

-4. Continue back in a nice straight line using your side mirror to help you judge your distance from the edge.
+5. Continue until the car is approximately 35-45 degrees then straighten the wheels and continue back in a nice straight line using your side mirror to help you judge your distance from the car and the edge.

-5. Once your back driver side wheel has crossed over the line or when your mirror lines up with theirs turn your wheel to the right so the front of the car comes in.
-Continue reversing until your car is straight, then stop.
+6. Once your back DRIVER side wheel has crossed over the line or when your PASSENGER side mirror lines up with theirs (or covers their driver side tail light) turn your wheel fully to the right so the front of the car comes in.
+Continue reversing until your car is straight; then stop.

 - the car in front